baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

 The other USB Gadget drivers (beside `g_ether`) can be done after the first boot and we have the RPi Zero up and working.

-## Step 0: Configuring the SD Card - DONE
+## Step 0: Configuring the SD Card
 Download and install the latest Raspbian Jessie onto a suitably large SD card, and expand the root partition.
 This has been described in many place, including [my description (Steps 1 & 2)][03].
 Once you're done, plug the micro SD card into the Micro SD Card holder on the Zero.

-## Step 1: Setting Up RPi Zero OTG - DONE
+## Step 1: Setting Up RPi Zero OTG
 On a non-Zero Raspberry Pi, like the RPi A, the next step would be to configure the WiFi on the SD Card so you can log in, or on the RPi B model, just plug in an Ethernet cable.